fasakinhenry/AirBnB_clone/README.md

 This project will also allow me to demonstrate the Software Development Life Cycle(SDLC).
 The Software Development Life cycle is as follows:

 - Planning
-- Analysis (Checking Requirements)
+- Analysis (Checking Requirements - SSR - Software Specification Requirements)
-- Design
+- Design (DDR - Design Document Requirements) - Wireframing and UI/UX design
 - Implementation stage (Building according to project requirements)
 - Testing, Deployment and Integrations
 - Maintenance